Alan Franco (footballer, born 1998): International career

 In August 2018, Franco was called up to the Ecuador national team for the first time by manager Hernán Darío Gómez.
 He made his debut on 12 September 2018, in a friendly against Guatemala.

+Franco was selected in the 28 player Ecuador squad for the 2021 Copa América.

+Franco was named in the Ecuadorian squad for the 2022 FIFA World Cup.

+Franco was called up to the final 26-man Ecuador squad for the 2024 Copa América.